f5vmr/Direwolf-dashboard/README.md

 Chris G4NAB.
 (Ex-F5VMR)

-Duue acknowledgement and thanks go to WB2OSZ for his original contribution and the Packet-radio.net, KC1AWV for most of the code help from the SVXLink Dashboard, and finally YD0NXX for the soundcard modifications.
+Due acknowledgement and thanks go to WB2OSZ for his original contribution and the Packet-radio.net, KC1AWV for most of the code help from the SVXLink Dashboard, and finally YD0NXX for the soundcard modifications.